The Garden Grazer

 Home » Recipes » Salad

-A nutrient-rich Quinoa Vegetable Salad recipe with chickpeas and fresh lemon-basil dressing!
-It's easy to assemble, and also great for make-ahead meals, take-along lunches, picnics, potlucks, and more.
+This nourishing Quinoa Vegetable Salad recipe features colorful veggies, chickpeas, fresh herbs, and a lemon-garlic dressing!
+It's so easy to assemble, and great for make-ahead meals, picnics, potlucks, and beyond.
 (Vegan, gluten-free, oil-free.)

-Bowl of quinoa vegetable salad with lemon basil dressing
+Overhead view of quinoa vegetable salad in a white bowl with fresh basil

 • White quinoa: Quinoa is so versatile, nutrient-rich, and simple to cook.
-You will lightly boil it in a medium saucepan with about 1.5 cups water or vegetable broth.
+We'll simmer it in a medium saucepan then give it a fluff before adding to the salad.

-• Garbanzo beans (chickpeas): You could also try this salad with black beans, cannellini beans, white beans, etc.
+• Garbanzo beans (chickpeas): You'll need one 15-ounce can for this recipe.
+(Or if you cook your own from scratch, use about 1.5 cups cooked beans.)
+You could also try this salad with black beans, cannellini beans, pinto beans, white beans, etc.

-• Grape tomatoes or cherry tomatoes: I use these because they are so sweet and flavorful.
-But you can substitute roma, plum tomato, or other garden tomato if desired.
+• Grape tomatoes: Or cherry tomatoes.
+I like these for their bright, sweet flavor.
+But you can substitute roma tomatoes, plum tomatoes, or other garden tomato.

 • Orange bell pepper

-• Fresh lemon juice: You will need three tablespoons lemon juice for this recipe, which is about one lemon.
-For an even bolder lemon flavor, you can also use some lemon zest.
-(You could also try this with lime juice instead, but I haven't tested that version.)
+• Fresh lemon juice: You'll need three tablespoons lemon juice for this recipe, which is about one juicy lemon.
+For even bolder flavor, you can also add lemon zest.

-• Salt to taste: You can also include black pepper to taste if desired.
+• Salt: You can also include black pepper to taste if desired.

 Customizing